in-async/AdColony-Android-SDK-wiki-ja/Project-Setup.md

 There are 3 quick steps that must be taken prior to integrating AdColony video ads into your source code:
 ####Step 1: Insert Library####
 * Place adcolony.jar in your project’s "libs" folder.
+* Place the armeabi folder into your project's "libs" folder.
-  * The adcolony.jar library can be found in the distribution's "Library" folder.
+  * Both the adcolony.jar library and armeabi folder can be found in the distribution's "Library" folder.

 ===
 ####Step 2: Edit Manifest####